 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-This frozen fruit salad is a nice addition to any holiday menu, especially Thanksgiving or Christmas.
-The cranberries make it perfect for Thanksgiving or Christmas dinner.
+The frozen fruit salad is a nice addition to any holiday menu and the cranberries make it perfect for Thanksgiving or Christmas dinner.
 Feel free to replace the sour cream with more whipped topping.

 In a large bowl, combine the drained pineapple, cranberry sauce, sour cream, whipped topping, confectioners' sugar, and pecans, if using.